 Did you know that we offer outreach programs for schools, 4-H clubs, Scouts, and other groups?
 At Claws & Paws Veterinary Hospital® we think that education is important!
-We are happy to provide your group with interactive programs on a variety of veterinary and animal related topics.
+We are happy to provide your group with interactive programs on a variety of veterinary and animal-related topics.
 We can come out to your school or club and occasionally we provide on-site programs here at our hospital.
 If your students are interested in animals or veterinary medicine; please contact us!
-We’d love to come talk with your group!
+We’d love to come to talk with your group!

 Program options include:

 Dog Bites are all too common and often are completely preventable.
 Children are statically most at risk for a dog bite.
 During this presentation we will discuss: safe interaction with family pets, approaching unfamiliar dogs, dog body language, and ways to ensure that kids and dogs have great relationships.